primitivefinance/arbiter/documentation/src/chapter_1.md

 * **Historic Module:** The `historic.rs` file is key for generating price paths for a simulation, allowing managers to alter prices for infinitely liquid pools.
 This module also allows for the importation of price data from a CSV file.

+* **Utility Module:** The `utils.rs` file is a utility module that contains various tools for streamlining the development process.
+This includes error handling through the `UnpackError` type and functions for recasting addresses, converting floats to U256 and vice versa, and unpacking execution results.

 The `simulate` crate constitutes a key component of our Rust ecosystem, primarily dealing with agent-based simulations, price paths, and middleware that interfaces with the `revm`.

 ## Primary Submodules